So You Want To Start Lifting Weights. Here's Exactly What You Need To Know

 5. Know which areas are injury-prone.

 The lower back, knees, and shoulders are the areas most susceptible to injury when weight training.
-For your lower back, if you excessively arch or round, you will hurt it.
-For your shoulders, if you use an improper handgrip, you will hurt them.
-For your knees, if you overflex or overextend your knees (or even place your feet wrong), you will hurt them.
-So remember: Proper form is imperative in everything you do.
+For your lower back, if you excessively arch or round your spine, you may hurt it.
+For your shoulders, if you use an improper handgrip, you may hurt them.
+For your knees, if you overflex or overextend your knees (or even place your feet wrong), you may hurt them.
+So remember: Proper form is imperative in every exercise you do.

 6. Listen to your body.